pford68/aspectjs/README.md

 ### Methods of aspectjs

 #### addAdvice([thisArg,] function|string)
-Takes either a standalone function, or a combination of a object and a string for a method name, that will be used for advice.
+Takes either a standalone function, or a combination of an object and a string for a method name, that will be used for advice.
 Returns an Advice object.n

 ### Methods of the Advice object